What is an excellent credit score?

 Learn more about excellent credit scores with answers to these common questions.

-According to Experian data, only 1.3% of Americans have a perfect credit score of 850.
+According to Experian data, only 1.54% of Americans have a perfect FICO credit score of 850.

-Having excellent credit scores can help you get the best rates and terms when you apply for financial products.
+Having excellent credit scores can help you get the best rates and terms when you apply for loans, mortgages and credit cards.
 It could even help you when applying for a new job, apartment or cellphone plan.

-So if you’re looking to build credit, these tips to improve your credit scores could help.
-And for help keeping an eye on your credit, you can check out CreditWise from Capital One.
+For help tracking your credit, you can check CreditWise.
 It’s free to use, and it won’t hurt your credit—no matter how often you use it.

 Credit in a great place already?
-Check out some of the credit cards for excellent credit.
+Explore credit cards for excellent credit.

 Explore more from Capital One